-The range of f-stops you can shoot with is entirely dependent on your camera lens.
+The range of f-stops you can shoot with is entirely dependant on your camera lens.
 The lowest f-stop your lens can shoot with is called the maximum aperture.
-Many zoom lenses have a maximum aperture of f/2.8 or f/4, and some have a variable range.
-A prime lens, or a lens with a fixed focal length, can handle a wider aperture because it contains fewer moving parts.
+Many zoom lenses have a maximum aperture of f/2.8 or f/4 and some have a variable range.
+A prime lens or a lens with a fixed focal length, can handle a wider aperture because it contains fewer moving parts.

 The kind of lens you should use depends on the kind of photography you do.
 If you need a fast, low-light lens for astrophotography, then an aperture of f/2.8 or wider is the way to go.
 But if you’re a landscape photographer in broad daylight, a low f-stop might not be as important.
 Faster lenses, those with larger apertures, tend to be more expensive, while slower lenses with smaller apertures are more budget-friendly.

-The best way to maximize your budget is to know your needs so you can determine whether a wider maximum aperture is necessary for the kind of photos you take.
+The best way to maximise your budget is to know your needs so you can determine whether a wider maximum aperture is necessary for the kind of photos you take.